Kungbib/fedLM/blogpost/fedlm_blog.md

 model, we downscale the size of the model and data to be able to efficiently test different hyper-parameter settings.
-We choose to train a small ELECTRA model using publicly available data from the OSCAR corpus and Wikipedia, for Swedish, and Norwegian _bokmål_ and _nynorsk_.
+We choose to train a small ELECTRA model using publicly available data from the [OSCAR corpus](https://oscar-corpus.com/) and Wikipedia, for Swedish, and Norwegian _bokmål_ and _nynorsk_.
-The Swedish corpus is with 27 GB about five times larger than the Norwegian corpus.
+The Swedish corpus is with 27 GB, about five times larger than the Norwegian corpus.
-This uneven distribution allows us to additionally investigate, whether an LM built on little data, can benefit from a similar language's data.
+This uneven distribution allows us to additionally investigate whether an LM built on little data can benefit from a similar language's data.

 Due to the rather small size of the small ELECTRA model, we were able to train using standard workstation GPUs.